 Remember, these power plant units are only 50% of the solar power generating equation though and won’t work without the addition of that most crucial component – the solar panels themselves.
 If you already own panels compatible with a generator or are intending to buy your panels alongside the generator unit, then you’re good to go (in the latter case, see the section The Best Portable Solar Panels below for our top picks).

-This portable power unit from Suaoki is designed to be charged from a range of sources including solar panels, AC outlets, and 12V/24V vehicle based power sockets.
+This portable solar power unit from Suaoki is designed to be charged from a range of sources including solar panels, AC outlets, and 12V/24V vehicle based power sockets.

 The Suaoki portable solar power generator operates quietly and produces zero-emissions while being easy and safe to use both indoors and outdoors.